amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/After-Action-Review.md

 | Delivery Team         | The whole Delivery team is collectively **responsible** for performing reviews and involving appropriate stakeholders, and for producing reports |

 !!! note
-    Actions determined during the review process must be assigned an owner, who are responsible for performing or coordinating that action.
+    Actions determined during the review process must be assigned owners, who are responsible for performing or coordinating that action.

 ## Triggers